Date of Award

 Four types of PSO based approaches are proposed targeting four different kinds of problems in wireless communications.
 First, we use binary PSO and continuous PSO together to find optimal compositions of Gaussian derivative pulses to form several UWB pulses that not only comply with the FCC spectrum mask, but also best exploit the avail- able spectrum and power.
 Second, three different PSO based algorithms are developed to solve the NLOS/LOS channel differentiation, NLOS range error mitigation and multilateration problems respectively.
 Third, a PSO based search method is proposed to find optimal orthogonal code sets to reduce the inter carrier interference effects in an frequency redundant OFDM system.
 Fourth, a PSO based phase optimization technique is proposed in reducing the PAPR of an frequency redundant OFDM system.
 The PSO based approaches are compared with other canonical solutions for these communication problems and showed superior performance in many aspects. which are confirmed by analysis and simulation results provided respectively.
 Open questions and future

 Open questions and future works for the dissertation are proposed to serve as a guide for the future research efforts.

 Gao, Weihua, "Intelligent Processing in Wireless Communications Using Particle Swarm Based Methods" (2011).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 299.
+299.